inmation/WebStudio-docs/GettingStarted/README.md

 }
 ```

-> **NOTE** If you use this JSON, the tag value is shown with too many decimals.
-We'll fix that when we get round to talking about pipelines.
+> **NOTE** If you use this JSON, the tag value is shown with many decimals.
+This can be changed as is sown in this [example](./compilations/text/text-subscribe-01.json).

 The `"read"` dataSource type is therefore more often used for properties, such as the number of decimals on the tag or the engineering units, that tend to be static.
-(These, like the engineering units can be read by appending the property name to the path as show)
+(The engineering units can be read by appending the property name to the path as show)

 ```json
     {